borkshop/js/jspit/stream.md

 Reworked FOV and made lighting blend between actors on focus change.

 Added self-supported light so that walking around in the void can be as lit as supported interior.
+Fixed a revealed/latent bug in FOV computation where the scanning iteration can update quadrant boundary positions twice; this matters now that the update is additive.

 Finished out planar isolation feature, since lack of it was further complicating compounding debug of lighting: FOV is now constrained to a plane, so that it's not accidentally blocked by debug tiles or the inspector cursor.

-Fixed a tile inspector bug introduced by yesterday's `TileGrid.viewOffset` un-flooring, by re-introducing the floor withing tile inspector positioning.
+Fixed a tile inspector bug introduced by yesterday's `TileGrid.viewOffset` un-flooring, by re-introducing the floor math within tile inspector positioning.

 # 2020-11-09